 Hot Off the Press

-Design of a new underground reservoir in Mission Trails Regional Park has resumed.
-The new facility was part of a suite of projects called the Mission Trails Project to be constructed in the western portion of the park.
-The projects include the new flow regulatory structure, a new pipeline tunnel, removal of existing blue vent stacks, and a new Arizona crossing of the San Diego River.
-Each component, except the flow regulatory structure, was constructed by late 2010.
-Construction was delayed by the Water Authority’s Board of Directors in early 2011, who cited increasing water rates due to lowered short-term water demand forecasts as reasons for delaying the project.
+This work is part of a suite of projects called the Mission Trails Project located in the western portion of the park.
+In 2010, a new pipeline tunnel, removal of existing blue vent stacks and a new all-weather crossing of the San Diego River was completed.
+Construction of the flow regulatory structure portion of the project was planned to begin soon after but was delayed by the Water Authority’s Board of Directors in early 2011, citing increasing water rates due to lower water demands.

 While this webpage contains details about this project, more information about the others that composed the Mission Trails Project can be found here.

 Current Major Elements Scheduled (March 2020 through Early 2022):

 - Construction of a new underground flow regulatory structure